-Throw away the blanket of winter blues and head to these delightfully warm places in Europe in December, January and February to spend your holidays.
-Chase the winter sun in Europe, enjoy beach towns, go surfing, shed 10 pounds of jackets and wear swimsuit – this and more amazing things to do in these warmest places in Europe in December through February.
+Throw away the blanket of winter blues and head to these delightfully warm places in Europe in December, January, and February to spend your holidays.
+Chase the winter sun in Europe, enjoy beach towns, go surfing, shed 10 pounds of jackets and wear a swimsuit – this and more amazing things to do in these warmest places in Europe in December through February.

 Europe is not usually on everyone’s radar for soaking the sun in the winter.
 Of course, winter city breaks in Europe are always a great idea – from drinking mulled wine in Prague to wandering through Christmas markets in Vienna and Colmar France – but don’t ignore these warmest places to visit in Europe in December to February.
 You can start the holidays by sipping hot chocolate and then bask in the southern coast of Europe with a glass of bubbly and shed those layers of clothing.

 The warmest temperatures in Europe are experienced in the Mediterranean region and the southern coasts of the continent.
-Typically, the Mediterranean coast boasts of warmest winters with temperatures as highs averaging 12 degrees Celsius.
-And then there is the Atlantic coast cities, where winter temperatures are even warmer at 15 degrees Celsius.
+Typically, the Mediterranean coast boasts of warmest winters with temperatures as highs as averaging 12 degrees Celsius.
+And then there are the Atlantic coast cities, where winter temperatures are even warmer at 15 degrees Celsius.

 As a bonus, some of these handpicked places are busy all year round, which makes it perfect for an off-season winter travel destination as well.